jbreckmckye/nortis/blog/README.md

 The buffers (referred to alternately as display and draw environments) are swapped every frame.
 Most PSX games target 30fps (in North America) but the actual VSync interrupt comes at 60hz.
 Some games manage to run at full 60 fps - Tekken 3 and Kula World (Roll Away) come to mind - but obviously then you need to render in half the time.
+Remember we only have 33 Mhz of processing power.

 ### Shapes to screen